meuleman/epilogos/README.md

 Depending on what is available through your local setup, there are also (fee-based) web hosting services, such as [Dreamhost](https://www.dreamhost.com/) or [Amazon Lightsail](https://lightsail.aws.amazon.com).
 Management tools for these services are web-based and make configuration easy.

 In the case of Lightsail, for example, you could set up a virtual machine instance running *nginx* (a web server), and then assign a static IP address to that instance.
-Epilogos files are copied to this instance in or under `/opt/bitnami/nginx/html` (or similar).
+Epilogos-related files are copied to this instance in or under `/opt/bitnami/nginx/html` (or similar).
 The contents of this directory are available from a web browser, using the static address that Amazon has assigned the instance.

 For the purposes of this section, we will assume that you have a public-facing web server that is available at `http://192.168.0.1`, and that you are able to copy files to the required directory on this server, so that they are available through this address.